aprowe/evo/README.md

 More to Come
 ----------
-evo is a just baby!
+evo.js is a just baby!